 NYC Community Land Access Summary

-Many existing community controlled urban agriculture and community food production sites in NYC now are licensed through GreenThumb, a city agency that straddles the Department of Citywide Administrative Services and the Department of Parks and Recreation.
-GreenThumb is a route for interim use licenses between gardeners and City agencies that own land.
-GreenThumb sometimes shepherds interim projects on formerly vacant public land into becoming permanently protected projects by transferring them to the Department of Parks and Recreation.
-596 Acres can help your group prepare and application for a GreenThumb license on vacant public land and advocate for permanent protection for an existing site.
+Many existing NYC community-controlled public lots are licensed through GreenThumb, a city agency that straddles the Department of Citywide Administrative Services and the Department of Parks and Recreation.
+GreenThumb is a route to interim-use licenses between gardeners and City agencies that own land.
+GreenThumb also sometimes shepherds interim projects on formerly vacant public land into becoming permanently protected projects by transferring them to the Department of Parks and Recreation.
+596 Acres can help your group prepare an application for a GreenThumb license on vacant public land and advocate for permanent protection for an existing site.
 Using the map on 596acres.org, you can identify sites that are opportunities for Green Thumb licenses in Brooklyn, Manhattan, and Queens (we're working on the rest of the city).
 The Department of Housing Preservation and Development, NYC’s urban renewal agency, encourages interim use on its sites and met their commitment of licensing 25 new sites between January 2011 and January 2013.

 Within the New York City Housing Authority (NYCHA) campuses, most community-organized spaces are gardens.
 There are hundreds of gardens on NYCHA campuses.
 With some narrow exceptions, NYCHA land is reserved for gardening by NYCHA residents; gardening on NYCHA property by NYCHA residents is supported by the NYCHA Garden and Greening Program.
 If your project seeks to work with NYCHA residents to grow food on NYCHA property, 596 Acres can help you craft a formal proposal to present to NYCHA officials.
 In 2013, NYCHA partnered with Added Value in Red Hook to build a working farm at the Red Hook Houses.

 You can see the gardens that exist now in NYC on public land at 596acres.org (turn on the layer called "community gardens on public land").